ProjectPythia/kerchunk-cookbook/README.md

 ### Section 1 Foundations

-In the `Foundations` section we will demonstrate how to use kerchunk to create datasets from single file sources, as well as to create multi-file datasets from collections of files.
+In the `Foundations` section we will demonstrate how to use `Kerchunk` to create datasets from single file sources, as well as to create multi-file datasets from collections of files.

 ### Section 2 Case Studies

-The notebooks in the `Case Studies` section demonstrate how to use kerchunk to create datasets for all the supported file formats.
-Kerchunk currently supports NetCDF/HDF, GRIB2, TIFF and FITS, but more file formats may be available in the future.
+The notebooks in the `Case Studies` section demonstrate how to use `Kerchunk` to create datasets for all the supported file formats. `Kerchunk` currently supports NetCDF/HDF, GRIB2, TIFF and FITS, but more file formats may be available in the future.

 ### Future Additions / Wishlist

-This Pithia cookbook is a start, but there are many more details of `Kerchunk` that could be covered.
+This Pythia cookbook is a start, but there are many more details of `Kerchunk` that could be covered.
 If you have an idea of what to add or would like to contribute, please open up a PR or issue.

 Some possible additions:

-- Diving into the details: The nitty-gritty on how `kerchunk` works.
+- Diving into the details: The nitty-gritty on how `Kerchunk` works.
-- `Kerchunk` and `Dask`: How to use Dask to speed-up your kerchunk dataset generation.
+- `Kerchunk` and `Dask`: How to use Dask to speed-up your `Kerchunk` dataset generation.
-- `Kerchunk` and `parquet`, what are the benefits of using parquet for reference file storage.
+- `Kerchunk` and `Parquet`, what are the benefits of using parquet for reference file storage.
-- Appending to a kerchunk dataset: How to schedule processing of newly added data files and how to add them to a `kerchunk` dataset.
+- Appending to a Kerchunk dataset: How to schedule processing of newly added data files and how to add them to a `Kerchunk` dataset.

 ## Running the Notebooks